Works

 Biography

-Randolph Stanley Hewton, a prominent Canadian artist, left an indelible mark on the country's art scene through his colorful canvases and multifaceted life journey.
+Randolph Stanley Hewton (June 12, 1888 – March 17, 1960), a prominent Canadian artist, left an indelible mark on the country's art scene through his colourful canvases and multifaceted life.
 Born in Egantic, Quebec, Hewton's artistic odyssey began with his family's move to Lachine, near Montreal, setting the stage for a career that would intertwine with the Canadian art landscape in ways both controversial and groundbreaking.

 Audrey Buller Montreal 1902 –Little Compton, Rhode Island, 1984